Omnicom Group Inc. (OMC) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Vanguard Group, Inc. (The) with over 24.53 million shares valued at $1.53 billion.
 The investor’s holdings represent 11.41% of the OMC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Blackrock Inc. with 18.64 million shares valued at $1.16 billion to account for 8.67% of the shares outstanding.
 The other top investors are State Street Corporation which holds 12.3 million shares representing 5.72% and valued at over $767.35 million, while Capital Research Global Investors holds 4.05% of the shares totaling 8.72 million with a market value of $543.78 million.

-Omnicom Group Inc. (NYSE: OMC) is 23.89% higher on its value in year-to-date trading and has touched a low of $44.50 and a high of $74.80 in the current 52-week trading range.
+Omnicom Group Inc. (NYSE: OMC) is 22.40% higher on its value in year-to-date trading and has touched a low of $44.50 and a high of $77.79 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The OMC stock was last observed hovering at around $74.51 in the last trading session, with the day’s gains setting it 2.76% off its average median price target of $71.50 for the next 12 months.
-It is also 18.66% off the consensus price target high of $95.00 offered by 15 analysts, but current levels are -30.97% lower than the price target low of $59.00 for the same period.
+The OMC stock was last observed hovering at around $76.57 in the last trading session, with the day’s loss setting it -0.23% off its average median price target of $71.50 for the next 12 months.
+It is also 19.64% off the consensus price target high of $95.00 offered by 15 analysts, but current levels are -29.39% lower than the price target low of $59.00 for the same period.

 Omnicom Group Inc. (OMC) Analyst Forecasts